Lyalpha/pympc/README.md

 ```

 > **Note:** It is not currently possible to pass a custom set of observatory coordinates to the script -
-> an existing observatory code must be passed.
+> an existing observatory code or name must be passed.